PouyaPouryaie/springboot-kafka/Readme.md

 The project demonstrates essential Kafka functionalities through code examples:

-**Simple Producer-Consumer**: demonstrating how to send and receive messages from/to Kafka topics with basic configuration <br>
+**Simple Producer-Consumer**: Demonstrating how to send and receive messages from/to Kafka topics with basic configuration <br>
 **Error Handling**: Implemented within the producer and consumer to manage potential errors and ensure message delivery. also show how to use Retry Strategy <br>
 **Service Registry (Avro)**: Integrated for efficient data serialization and centralized schema management by using Avro and schema registry <br>
-**Testcontainer**: demonstrating how to use Testcontainer to test producer and consumer. you can find it under `src/test/java/ir/bigz/kafka` package in consumer and producer module <br>
+**Testcontainer**: Demonstrating how to use Testcontainer to test producer and consumer. you can find it under `src/test/java/ir/bigz/kafka` package in Simple Producer-Consumer module <br>
+**RoutingKafkaTemplate**: Demonstrating how to config Spring Kafka that allows you to dynamically route messages to different topics based on message content. <br>

 ### Contributing